How to Process Voice Recordings in DaVinci Resolve Using Fairlight (Free)

 2. Add Compression

 Navigate to the Compressor by clicking on Dynamics.
 There is a lot of information here, though for what we are doing, we only care about centre compressor column and the graph.
-Click on Compressor to activate it and you’ll a yellow upward slopping line and blue vertical line appear on the graph.
-These represent the Ratio and Threshold.
+Click on Compressor to activate it and you’ll a upward slopping line and blue vertical line appear on the graph.
+These lines represent the Ratio and Threshold.

 • Threshold: This controls at which volume the signal will begin being compressed.
 For example, if your have it set to the 0db, which is the max, your audio will never be compressed.
 On the other end of that if you set your threshold to the lowest, –50db, you’ll end up compressing everything but silence.